 27 teachers were awarded Excellence Grants this year.
-Excellence Grants are awarded each year to CFCS District staff for projects that will improve and enhance the educational experience of the students in the Cedar Falls Community Schools.
-These projects must be able to carry out the foundation's mission of enhancing excellence in education.
-Those awarded grants must base their goals on improved educational experiences of students, strengthening the relationships between school, families and the community, and provide experiences above and beyond typical classroom activities.
-For information about current and past Excellence Grant awards, click here: Excellence Grants thru 2016.pdf
+Excellence Grants are awarded each year to CFCS District staff for projects that improve and enhance the educational experience of the students in the Cedar Falls Community Schools.
+These projects carry out the Foundation's mission of enhancing excellence in education.
+Grant applicants base their goals on improved educational experiences for students, strengthening the relationships between school, families and the community, and providing experiences above and beyond typical classroom activities.
+For more information about current and past Excellence Grant awards, click here: Excellence Grants thru 2016.pdf